fdekeers/LSINF2345_20-21_Project/README.md

 The binary tree implementation is the one that was given in the [examples](examples/) folder, with a small modification such that the atom `nil` is not contained in the neighbors of the root.

+Some unit tests are also present at the end of the file [bootstrap_server](src/bootstrap_server.erl).
+They check if the nodes are correctly added to the data structure, and if the neighbors are the ones expected.
+To run these tests, simply run the command `make test` in the [src](src/) folder.

 ## Peer sampling service implementation